MagicalDrizzle/planet-generator/README.md

 # planet-generator
-HTTPS mirror of Torben Mogensen's planet generator along with modifications others made (currently, addition of the double orthographic hemispheres projection by `Riviera71`).
+HTTPS mirror of Torben Mogensen's planet generator along with modifications me and others made.
 Original site (warning - no https support): http://hjemmesider.diku.dk/~torbenm/Planet/
-- `planet.c`: Torben's original code
+- `planet.c`: Torben's original code.
+Current version: September 2023.
-- `planet_mod.c`: The modified code described at the start
+- `planet_mod.c`: The modified code.
-- `planet_mod_clinatesim.c`: The same as `planet_mod.c`, but using the biomes color scheme of: https://space.geometrian.com/calcs/climate-sim.php

 `clang` and `msvc` has dropped support for old-style declarations.
 As of now only `gcc` is able to compile the program.
 More info: https://topps.diku.dk/torbenm/thread.msp?topic=692986545
-How I usually compile the program: `gcc -O2 planet.c -o planet.exe && strip planet.exe`
+How I usually compile the program: `gcc -O2 -lm planet.c -o planet.exe && strip planet.exe`

 Warning: Currently this program depends on at least one color file in the executable directory, for when you don't specify any color files at all (ie. the default).
-Currently it is Olsson.col.
+Currently it is `Olsson.col`.
 You can change which default file the program use in the code, but there's currently no way to embed the file into the program itself (ie. standalone).
 More information: https://topps.diku.dk/torbenm/thread.msp?topic=392461439
 ```c